However you feel about the digital revolution, one thing’s for sure: every business needs a website.

 Once you’ve thought this through, you can begin to pull together a site map which includes all your pages, where they’ll sit, and what they’ll feature.

 Think about your user journey, too – a vital part of any great website.
-After all, there’s nothing that makes readers click away quicker than an illogical site with no clear route to the information they’re after!
+After all, there’s nothing that makes readers click away quicker than an illogical site.

 At Garda, we also help our clients begin to see the workings of their websites with clickable wireframes, offering a great insight into how the website will sit and flow once it’s on the screen.